Higashi-Kitazawa Station

 Higashi-Kitazawa Station (東北沢駅, Higashi-Kitazawa eki) is a station on the Odawara Line of the Odakyu Electric Railway, located in Kitazawa, Setagaya, Tokyo.

 History

 Higashi-Kitazawa Station opened with the line on 1 April 1927.
 Until 1966, it served freight as well as passengers.

 On 1 October 2005, the express tracks through the station were taken out of service, in order to enable work to grade-separate the line and provide continuous quadruple track through Setagaya Ward.
 The station was moved underground on 23 March 2013, and a new station building opened on 16 May 2015.

-Station numbering was introduced in 2014 with Yoyogi-Hachiman being assigned station number OH06.
+Station numbering was introduced in 2014 with Higashi-Kitazawa being assigned station number OH06.

 Station layout

 The station currently consists of one underground island platform and four tracks.
 Express trains typically utilize the outer (express) tracks, bypassing the station, while local trains usually stop at the station on the inner (local) tracks.

 Platforms

 Until 2005, the station consisted of two side platforms and four tracks, with the inner two used by non-stop trains.